 - 2.1 A reserve for contingency will be determined through the budget appropriation process and in accordance with Florida Statutes.
-The reserve will be funded from current year revenues and not fund balance (Exception approved for FY 13/14 Budget, reserve for contingency funded 100% from fund balance). - 2.2 A reserve for contingency will be budgeted at a level not less than 5% of the operating expenditure budget.
-Operating expenditure budget is defined as the total fund budget less capital, transfers and reserves. - 2.3 The Budget Officer, County Manager or Assistant County Manager, and the Board of County Commissioners must approve requests for use of reserves.
+The reserve will be funded from current year revenues and not fund balance - 2.2 A reserve for contingency will be budgeted at a level not less than 5% of the operating expenditurebudget.
+Operating expenditure budget is defined as the total fund budget less capital, transfers and reserves. - 2.3 The Budget Officer, County Manager, and the Board of County Commissioners must approve requests for use of reserves, as provided in section 1.9.
 Requests will be evaluated to ensure consistency with other Board policy; the urgency of the request; the scope of services to be provided; the short and long-term fiscal impact of the request; a review of alternative methods of funding or providing the services; a discussion of why funding was not sought during the normal budget cycle; and a review of the impact of not funding or delaying funding to the next fiscal year.